-Columbia County Bread & Granola is a group of bakers, designers, packers, a pretty snarky bookkeeper and, if you can believe the second shift bakers, a ghost...
+Columbia County Bread & Granola is a group of bakers, designers, packers, a pretty amazing bookkeeper who keeps us all in line and, if you can believe the second shift bakers, a ghost...

 A night janitor, or so they theorize.